JPWS2013/16413-fa2022-project/README.md

 We then express collision constraints to prevent the end effector from colliding with the robot base and kitchen cabinets.
 We do this using the function $f(j_{0:6,t})$ which we define as a forward kinematics function which returns the cartesian coordinates of the end effector at timestep $t$ from the joint angles $j_{0:6}$.
 Collisions are avoided by ensuring the end effector never enters the volumes that define the robot base and kitchen cabinets

-Finally, we express the constraints which limit the maximum angular displacment per timestep length to the [specified](https://www.generationrobots.com/en/403992-7-axis-franka-research-3-robotic-arm-fci-licence.html#spec) maximum joint angular velocity.
+Finally, we express the constraints which limit the maximum angular speed to the [specified](https://www.generationrobots.com/en/403992-7-axis-franka-research-3-robotic-arm-fci-licence.html#spec) maximum joint speed.

-While we included collision constraints in our formal problem definition, we chose not to include them in the code implementation to reduce complexity since our optimum plan does not contain collisions even without collision constraints.
+While we included collision constraints in our formal problem definition, we chose not to implement them since our optimum plan does not contain collisions even without collision constraints.

 ### Key Files and Functions ###
 ```traj_opti_solver.py``` implements the above problem formulation using pydrake's SNOPT solver. <br>